Brigham Young University-Idaho logo

 2001

-Transitioned from Ricks College to Brigham Young University–Idaho, becoming a baccalaureate institution.
+Transitioned from Ricks College to a four-year baccalaureate institution, becoming Brigham Young University-Idaho (BYU-Idaho).

 Find Scholarships at Brigham Young University-Idaho